 2. If kept dry, cornstarch can be used indefinitely.

 Cornstarch is safe to use for an unlimited period if you keep it dry in a dark place, preferably a pantry.
 Make sure to always seal the lid, and it should keep.

 3. Store tea in a cool, dark place and it will never go to waste.

 Tea keeps when stored properly in dark, cool, sealed conditions; however, all teas will lose their flavor over time.
 If you’re drinking tea for its health benefits, like with green tea, it’s recommended that you drink it within six months so you get the maximum benefit.
 But black tea stored under optimal conditions can last up to three years before it’s considered stale or expired.

 High-quality tea can last even longer.
 It’s nice to note that loose-leaf teas have a greater chance of retaining their flavor over time than tea bags due to the difference in leaf size.
 The more broken up the tea leaves get, the more oxygen they’re exposed to, which also exposes tea to unpleasant flavors.

 4. Instant coffee that’s stored in the freezer won’t expire for decades.

 When sealed tightly and put in the freezer, instant coffee can last up to 20 years before it expires.
 Coffee beans last up to nine months, and ground coffee beans can last no more than a few months past their expiration date before they lose their flavor.

 5. Food coloring doesn’t expire, but the color may change.

 Food coloring doesn’t really expire because it doesn’t contain raw ingredients.
-By law, it has to have a labeled expiration date (like all food items do), but that doesn’t mean food coloring isn’t safe to consume beyond that date.
+By law, it must have a labeled expiration date (like all food items do), but that doesn’t mean food coloring isn’t safe to consume beyond that date.
 So go ahead and use those back-of-the-cabinet food colors for your cookies, kid’s science experiment, or homemade play dough.
 Just keep in mind the color may be different and the consistency may have changed if you’ve had them for a while.